fdesign1/matiCV-modern3/content/authors/admin/_index.md

     date_start: 2024-02-01
     date_end: ''
     summary: |-
       - Work with API technologies, including REST APIs, Postman API, Stoplight, SwaggerHub, Web Services API, and OpenAPI Specification.
-Assist with API troubleshooting and integration challenges.
-      - Investigate, diagnose, and resolve complex technical support issues for external customers via email, GitHub, screen sharing, live chat, and other communication channels.
+      - Investigate, diagnose, and resolve complex technical issues for external customers via email, GitHub, screen sharing, live chat, and other communication channels.
       - Act as a point of contact for support colleagues and internal teams, such as development, ensuring effective issue resolution and knowledge sharing.
-      - Identify software bugs and define tasks for resolution, coordinating with the support team or engineering teams as needed.
+      - Identify software bugs and define tasks for resolution, coordinating with the support and engineering teams as needed.
       - Develop internal tools and improve documentation to enhance support processes and customer self-service capabilities.
       - Continuously seek ways to improve issue resolution efficiency and enhance customer support experiences.

   - position: Data Analyst
     company_name: Capgemini